 A. Yes!
 Some cool ideas include a Steel Drum band, Reggae bands, Pole dancers, fire dancers, or pirate-themed parties.

 Still have questions?
 With over 25 years of destination wedding travel planning experience, Vacationeeze can help you plan your Jamaica Destination Wedding or just answer some of your initial questions.
-Fill out the form below to send your message directly to the Vacationeeze team, and they will respond to you.
+You can fill out the form below to send your message directly to the Vacationeeze team, and they will respond to you.